Dana94/2019-website/blog/2019-07-27-my-first-codeland-experience.md

 ## How to Fail Without Being a Loser

-_Katrina Owens, @kytrinyx_
+_Katrina Owen, @kytrinyx_

-Even before Katrina came on stage, I knew I was going like this talk just by reading the title.
+Even before Katrina came on stage, I knew I was going like this talk just from the title alone.
 Honestly, I think anyone in tech needs to hear what she has to say.
 Katrina delved into the stages of going through a project and the many situations where you can eventually come up short as you persist.

 There were 3 parts where failure could happen:
 - the beginning of when you have an idea but you never even start acting on it
 - the middle when you have consistency in your work, but the drive eventually peters out
 - the end where you don’t stop (yes, this could be a bad thing)

 She included various stories from when she worked on her project [Exercism.io](https://exercism.io/).
 I also appreciated her busting some famous “Instagramish” quotes that you hear about success like “you should never quit” because it gives such a societal pressure to “keep at it” even if you aren’t happy in what you’re doing.
-If something is bad or even dangerous, you should quit, enough said.
+If something is bad or even dangerous you should quit, enough said.

 ---